 How to Give Through

-Old Bill's Fun Run For Charities
+Old Bill's Fun Run

-What is a Co-Challenger?
+What is an Old Bill's Co-Challenger?

-The Co-Challengers are a special group of individuals and corporations who donate the Old Bill’s matching funds.
-Those gifts cannot be earmarked for a specific nonprofit, but rather they are used to match the donations of the community.
+Co-Challengers are a special group of individuals and businesses who donate to Old Bill’s match pool.
+These gifts are not earmarked for specific nonprofits, but are used to match the community’s donations.
 Led by Mr. and Mrs. Old Bill, who donate $500,000 annually, Co-Challengers give at levels of $25,000, $35,000, $50,000, $75,000, $100,000, $150,000 and $250,000.
-This money forms the match pool, which is used to supplement the amounts raised by the community at large for each participating nonprofit.

 For more information on how to join this extraordinary group, contact Katharine Conover.